1How much can I spend on housing and how much can I borrow?

 10How do I transfer my mortgage?

-Ans.
-If you have a mortgage loan at another financial institution, it is possible to transfer it to National Bank.
 In the case of an insured mortgage, only the balance of the loan can be transferred.
 However, you can add the transfer fee (if applicable) to your loan, up to a maximum of $3,000.